Found us from search engine?

 Also, if you have your Facebook business page, you can proceed to Facebook insights and to look at some basic background information about your persona.

-Below are some of the insights you can get out of these information:
+Below are some of the insights on examples of persona you can get out of this information:

 Gender – this information allow you to know who are the majority of your buyer persona, whether is a he or she.

-Age/ education/ type of education – this information give you a rough idea on how you can set your product pricing according to your buyer disposable income.
+Age/ education/ type of education – this information give you a rough idea on how well versed a buyer possibly is in the topic you’re discussing.

-Race/ region – this information give you a general idea of of the location and also the culture that your buyers are from, hence allowing you to take into consideration of using a universal marketing strategy to market in different continents may not be the most appropriate approach as this may provoke different cultural sensitivity.
+Race/ region – this information give you a general idea of-of the location and also the culture that your buyers are from, hence allowing you to take into consideration of using a universal marketing strategy.
+Divise different marketing strategies to market in different continents for the most appropriate approach that caters to different cultural sensitivity.

 Understanding some of this information will give you a better idea on what kind of goals, responsibilities or challenges that your buyers are facing on a daily basis.
 All this information can be gathered from your existing customer database (assuming you have an existing business).